 Best Japanese restaurants in Melbourne

-Ishizuka is a new Japanese restaurant specialising in a kaiseki menu.
-In a commitment-phobic world it almost requires a session with a therapist to sign up for a 10-plus-course, two-plus-hour procession of miniaturised dishes for $220 a head, sans drinks.
+Ishizuka is a Japanese restaurant specialising in a kaiseki menu.
+In a commitment-phobic world, it almost requires a session with a therapist to sign up for a 10-plus-course, two-plus-hour procession of miniaturised dishes for $285a head, sans drinks.
 But Ishizuka is worth the time, expense, and trouble of finding it.